rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzure.md

 - The hostedazureregions subcommand takes no arguments.
 - Returns AzureRegionsResp.
-### iscloudaccountmanagedviaoauth
-Determines whether the cloud account is managed using OAuth.

-- There is a single argument of type System.String.
-- Returns System.Boolean.
 ### isstorageaccountnameavailable
 Specifies whether the given storage account name is valid and available in Azure to be assigned to a new storage account.
 When the value is true, the specified account name is available in Azure.